Lower Back Building Workouts

 - Weighted Planks – 4 Sets 1 Minute Each

 In the deficit deadlifts, stand on an elevated platform like a weight plate or an aerobic step and hold the barbell with a shoulder wide grip.
-The deficit deadlifts increase your range of motion which can add more tension to your lower back as compared to the vanilla deadlifts.
+The deficit deadlifts increase your range of motion which can add more tension to your lower back as compared to the classic deadlifts.

 - Rack-Pulls – 5 Sets 30 Reps